When pre-training hurts LoRA fine-tuning: a dynamical analysis via single-index models: Introduction

 In this manuscript, we build on this literature to investigate the question of how the initial alignment of the pre-trained weights impact the LoRA fine-tuning under one-pass SGD.
 We analyze the optimization process, with particular emphasis on the early-stage \emph{search phase}, during which the model must identify the relevant direction in the data.
 This provides an algorithmic perspective on LoRA that complements existing statistical guarantees.
-More precisely, our \textbf{main contributions} are three-fold: \begin{itemize} \item First, we quantify how the degree of alignment between the pre-trained representation and the downstream task governs the time required to escape the search phase.
-Surprisingly, we show that for commonly used activation functions—such as linear,\textrm{erf}, ReLU, and sigmoid—a \emph{trade-off} exists between the improved initial performance due to pre-training and the algorithmic tractability of further finite-tuning with LoRA: strongly aligned pre-training can slow down the learning dynamics rather than accelerate it as intuition may suggest (see Figure~\ref{fig:dynamics_linear_activation}).
-This effect mirrors recent empirical observations in LLMs by \citet{springer2025overtrained} and \citet{Isik2025Scaling} known as \emph{catastrophic overtraining}. \item Second, we identify settings—determined jointly by the level of pre-training alignment and the activation function—in which escape from the search phase is provably impossible. \item Third, we study whether label transformations can accelerate escape, and clarify the role of such pre-processing in our transfer-learning setting. \end{itemize}
+More precisely, our \textbf{main contributions} are three-fold: \begin{itemize} \item First, we quantify how the alignment between the pre-trained representation and the downstream task governs the time needed to escape the search phase.
+For common activation functions---linear, $\mathrm{erf}$, ReLU, and sigmoid---we uncover a trade-off between improved initial performance and the algorithmic tractability of subsequent LoRA fine-tuning: stronger pre-training can slow down adaptation rather than accelerate it (Figure~\ref{fig:dynamics_linear_activation}).
+This is consistent with recent empirical observations in LLMs by Springer \textit{et al} \cite{springer2025overtrained} and Isik \textit{et al} \cite{Isik2025Scaling}, often described as \emph{catastrophic overtraining}.

+\item Second, we identify regimes, determined jointly by the pre-training alignment and the activation function, in which escape from the search phase is provably impossible under the original labels.
+We then show that an appropriate label transformation, in particular label squaring, can remove this obstruction and restore escape, clarifying how target pre-processing can change the algorithmic difficulty of LoRA fine-tuning.

+\item Third, we complement the theory with controlled vision-transformer LoRA experiments on EMNIST$\to$FashionMNIST and CIFAR-10$\to$SVHN.
+These experiments confirm the qualitative prediction: later checkpoints can have higher source accuracy while converging to worse downstream performance under LoRA fine-tuning. \end{itemize}